 Access to Chromium security bugs and our team mailing list is restricted, for obvious reasons.
 Before applying to join the team, applicants must be committers and are expected to have made and continue to make active and significant contributions to Chromium security.
 You should demonstrate some of the following before applying:

 To apply for membership, please email email@example.com.

 Check out Security HelpWanted

-We tag security ideas that we'd like to do (but don't have the current bandwidth for) with Cr-Security and HelpWanted.
-Check them out here.
+We tag security ideas that we'd like to do (but don't have the current bandwidth for) with the Cr-Security and HelpWanted labels in the issue tracker.

-Advance notice of (fixed) Chromium security vulnerabilities is restricted to those actively building products based upon Chromium, or including Chromium as part of bundled software distributions.
+Advance notice of (fixed) Chromium security vulnerabilities is restricted to those actively building significant products based upon Chromium, or including Chromium as part of bundled software distributions.
 If you meet the criteria, and require advanced notice of vulnerabilities, request access via firstname.lastname@example.org.
 Your email should explain your need for access (embedder, Linux distribution, etc.) and your continued access will require that you follow the terms of list membership.